davidkuda/epilot_challenge/README.md

 Today I finished step 3.
 The data is in a sqlite database and retrieval works like a charm.
 Final part is the visualisation.
 I will take care of that tomorrow.

+#### Thu 16.
+February 2023, 18:00

+Ok, the PoC / MVP is accomplished.
+It still needs polishing (see "missing" above), but the core functionality is there.

+Thanks for giving me the challenge and for taking the time to review my work.
+Please don't hesitate to contact me in case you have questions.